 As a capital to many empires, Delhi has witnessed the ebb and flow of rulers across history who have left their cultural influences on the city - from the Tughlaq dynasty to the Mughal empires, from the imperial colonial stronghold to the present-day government.
 Today, Delhi is a cosmopolitan city, one of the greenest capitals in the world, flourishing as the political and cultural capital of the country.
-We'll start our exploration of Delhi with a trail that will take us through the city's colonial-era architecture.
+We'll begin our exploration of Delhi with a trail that takes us through the city's colonial-era architecture.
 We'll drive past the India Gate, a monument commemorating the deaths of over 70,000 Indian soldiers in the British Forces during World War I, and older British buildings that house today's President's residence, Parliament, and Secretariat.
-We'll continue to visit the UNESCO World Heritage Site of Humayun's Tomb - a red sandstone edifice constructed in the 16th century to become the first with a meal at this heritage hotel tucked in the city's old quarters.
+We'll continue to visit the UNESCO World Heritage Site of Humayun's Tomb - a red sandstone edifice constructed in the 16th century, which became the first with a meal at this heritage hotel tucked in the city's old quarters.
 After lunch, explore Chandni Chowk on cycle rickshaws.
 The bustling marketplace houses an interesting assortment of stores selling everything from jewellery to sarees, and numerous eateries have also been established along these lanes.
 You'll also ride past churches, mosques, and temples, walk through a wholesale spice market, and smell the freshly cooked street food as you immerse yourself in the quirks of Old Delhi.
 Return to our hotel with dinner at a local restaurant.
+B/D

-B/D knowledge of what to expect.
-Each coach in the train has an attendant responsible for distributing bed rolls, looking after older people, and ensuring that the compartment and the facilities are clean.
+Garden Tomb in India built by the Mughal rulers.
+Later, we'll head down to Old Delhi, one of India's biggest trading centres.
+Follow the narrow lanes to reach Haveli Dharampura for lunch.
+Enjoy Mughlai cuisine responsible for distributing bed rolls, looking after older people, and ensuring that the compartment and the facilities are clean.
 We'll hop off at very long (be prepared to walk) Churu station, where vehicle will be waiting to pick up the group and transfer to our heritage haveli.
 Lying on an old caravan trade route, the Shekhawati region is renowned for the grand old painted mansions or "Havelis" of the wealthy merchant class, the Marwaris.
-Mandawa bears witness to a rich history with numerous havelis, and indisputably holds onto the claims of the Shekhawati region being among the lesser-known marvels of Rajasthan's landscape.
-On a guided walk of Mandawa in the afternoon, we'll explore the frescoed town, with several murals narrating their strange tales, with some amusing effects created by a lack of perspective, where horses may be as large as houses!
+Mandawa bears witness to a rich history with numerous havelis and indisputably holds onto the claims that the Shekhawati region is among Rajasthan's lesser-known marvels.
+On a guided walk of Mandawa in the afternoon, we'll explore the frescoed town, with several murals narrating their strange tales, featuring amusing effects created by a lack of perspective, where horses may be as large as houses.
 The walk will end with a sundowner at a boutique property overlooking an old well.
 Once a neglected merchant home, this haveli has been revamped into a cozy heritage property with modern amenities.
 We'll arrange a high tea with cookies and sandwiches.
 Return to the hotel and enjoy cultural entertainment and dinner.
-Our two-night stay in Mandawa is at The Legacy Mandawa (or similar). \Tip, grab some fruit or buns from the breakfast for lunch on the train.
+Our two-night stay in Mandawa is at The Legacy Mandawa (or similar).
+Tip, grab some fruit or buns from the breakfast for lunch on the train.
 B/D (+ high tea).